-[02:24] OldPreMeds Question of the Week:
+[02:24] OldPreMeds Question of the Week

 First, listen to The MCAT Podcast.
-In one of the episodes, we covered things like you should take the course or not.
+In one of the episodes, we covered things like whether you should take an MCAT prep course or not.
 We also covered study groups and how good they can be.
 Maybe you can find a study group to help you without a course.At the end of the day, an MCAT prep course is only as good as the time and effort that you put into it.Click To Tweet

 [05:10] Next Step Test Prep MCAT Course

-Having had a great relationship with them for the longest time, Ryan has found feedback to be overwhelmingly positive, except for their their books.
-Comments include typo errors and they’re not very good.
-But they’ve also just updated their book.
+Having had a great relationship with Next Step for the longest time, I’ve found feedback to be overwhelmingly positive, except for their books.
+In the past, the Next Step books had some typos and just weren’t great.
+But they’ve also just updated their books.
 So this should no longer be a problem moving forward.Having had a great relationship with Next Step for the longest time, I've found feedback to be overwhelmingly positive.Click To Tweet

-[06:10] A Study Schedule Planning Tool
+[06:10] MCAT Study Schedule Planning Tool

 [07:02] Other Amazing Things You Get from Next Step’s Online Course

-With Next Step’s online course, you also get a 100+ hours of recorded videos.
-You also get access to all the AAMC materials as well as Next Step’s books and practice tests.Students tell me that Next Step's practice tests are the best outside of the AAMC's for accuracy of difficulty and score reporting.Click To Tweet
+With Next Step’s online course, you also get 100+ hours of recorded video.
+You get access to all the AAMC materials, as well as Next Step’s books and practice tests.Students tell me that Next Step's practice tests are the best outside of the AAMC's for accuracy of difficulty and score reporting.Click To Tweet

-Just understand that during these several months, you’re going to also need to write your personal statement, extracurriculars.
-You need to get your letters of recommendation done.
+Just understand that during these several months, you’re going to also need to write your personal statement and extracurriculars.
+You need to get your letters of recommendation in, as well.
 So make sure you carve out some time for that.
 You can make it happen.

 Listen to Other Shows